JoshIce/GachiBot/README.md

-gachi-bot is a Discord bot that allows you to upload and play custom sounds on your Discord server.
+GachiBot is a Discord bot that allows you to upload and play custom sounds on your Discord server.

 ## Requirements